-(a) In order to claim the Producer Offset from the ATO, the applicant must have a final certificate from Screen Australia.

-- (b) When we issue a final certificate, it states our determination of QAPE.
+- (a) In order to claim the Producer Offset from the ATO, the applicant must have a final certificate from Screen Australia. - (b) When we issue a final certificate, it states our determination of QAPE.
 The applicant then claims the Producer Offset in the applicant's income tax return to the ATO for the financial year in which the project is completed.
 The ATO will credit the Producer Offset against any existing income tax liability and refund the remainder. - (c) You can apply for a final certificate once a project is completed and audited. - (d) To apply, you must complete and submit an application form with all required attachments, including a statutory declaration and a copy of the completed project.
 Applications are submitted through Smarty Grants.
 A copy of the project is important for the assessment process, is covered by the tax secrecy provisions and you may watermark it. - (e) You will also need to lodge expenditure statements attesting to the claimed QAPE for the project.
 These include the general ledger, final cost report and a Final QAPE spreadsheet.
-A registered company auditor must audit your QAPE claim in accordance with the Rules. - (f) We will only issue a final certificate if we are satisfied that you have provided sufficient and proper evidence to demonstrate that the project meets the relevant requirements set out in Division 376 of the ITAA, which are summarised here: - (i) the applicant must: - A. be an eligible entity (section 376-55(1)(d)); and - B. have the requisite company responsibility for the making of the project (section 376-65(1)(a)); - (ii) the project must: - C. have significant Australian content (SAC) or be an official co-production (section 376-65(2)(a)); - D. be of an eligible duration (section 376-65(3)-(5)); - E. meet or exceed the relevant QAPE thresholds (section 376-65(6)); - F. satisfy the requisite format requirements (section 376-65(2)(c)-(d)); - G. be completed in the income year of the applicant's tax return (section 376-55(1)(a),(2)); and - H. meet the requirements of being either: - 1. a feature film that was produced for commercial exhibition to the public in cinemas for the 40% rebate (section 376-2(3)(a)(i)); or - a feature film which is not produced for commercial exhibition to the public in cinemas, or another eligible format, that is distributed, broadcast or exhibited to the public in Australia for the 30% rebate (sections 376-2(3)(a)(ii) and 376-65(2)(b));
+A registered company auditor must audit your QAPE claim in accordance with the Rules. - (f) We will only issue a final certificate if we are satisfied that you have provided sufficient and proper evidence to demonstrate that the project meets the relevant requirements set out in Division 376 of the ITAA, which are summarised here: - (i) the applicant must: - A. be an eligible entity (section 376-55(1)(d)); and - B. have the requisite company responsibility for the making of the project (section 376-65(1)(a)); - (ii) the project must: - C. have significant Australian content (SAC) or be an official co-production (section 376-65(2)(a)); - D. be of an eligible duration (section 376-65(3)-(5)); - E. meet or exceed the relevant QAPE thresholds (section 376-65(6)); - F. satisfy the requisite format requirements (section 376-65(2)(c)-(d)); - G. be completed in the income year of the applicant's tax return (section 376-55(1)(a),(2)); and - H. meet the requirements of being either: - 1. a feature film that was produced for commercial exhibition to the public in cinemas for the 40% rebate (section 376-60(a)); or - another eligible format that was produced for distribution, broadcast or exhibition to the public in Australia for the 30% rebate (sections 376-60(b) and 376-65(2)(b));